 A few tips and notes:

-That way you get to see some of the insights gained through the tour in practice, so to speak.
+That way you get to see some of the practical applications of the concepts and insights explained in the tour.

 And if a tour is out of the question for you, you might be able to glimpse the horses from the covered archway that runs alongside the Stallburg or as the stallions move from the stables to the arena and back again.

-Our tour started in the ticket office hall beyond the main visitor entrance to the riding school (within the Hofburg complex in the very centre of Vienna).
-See the main article for travel tips.
+Our tour started in the ticket office hall just beyond the main visitor entrance to the riding school (within the Hofburg complex in the very centre of Vienna).
+See the end of the main article for travel tips.